msjimc/AgileStructure/guide/README.md

 Figure 14b

-Once the variant type is determined it is then possible to get ```AgileStructure``` to annotate it by selecting the appropriate option.
+Once the variant type is determined it is then possible to annotate the break point by selecting the appropriate option.
 The links below show examples of analysing each type of mutation

 ### Deletion